Key Takeaways

 Hip conditions can cause a wide range of symptoms, including:

-• Changes in gait, such as limping while walking
+• Changes in how you walk, such as limping

-• Unable to bear weight on your leg comfortably
+• Difficulty bearing weight on the leg comfortably

-If you have any of these symptoms, you should see a hip specialist.
-An orthopaedic surgeon can help you understand the cause and suggest treatments to manage your symptoms.
+If you have any of these symptoms, an orthopaedic specialist can help identify the cause and recommend the right treatment.

 Hip Pain Diagnosis

-Because there are so many causes of hip pain, it is important to get an accurate diagnosis.
-At UChicago Medicine, our team takes great care to uncover the cause of your pain so you can get started on the appropriate treatment.
-We may recommend some of the following to diagnose your hip pain:
+Because there are many causes of hip pain, an accurate diagnosis is essential.
+At UChicago Medicine, our team takes great care to find the source of your pain before recommending any treatment.
+Diagnosis may include:

-• Medical history: We’ll ask questions to understand your symptoms, overall health, family history, past injuries and activities.
+• Medical history: Questions to understand your symptoms, overall health, family history, past injuries and activities.

-• Physical examination: Our team will watch you walk and check your strength and range of motion in your hip.
+• Physical examination: Watching how you walk and checking your strength and range of motion.

 Hip Pain Treatment Without Surgery

 Many types of hip pain can be treated without surgery.
-Common nonsurgical treatments include:
+Common nonsurgical options include:

 Hip Preservation Treatments

-• Cartilage restoration, which can be performed during arthroscopy
+• Cartilage restoration: Repairing or regenerating damaged cartilage, which can often be performed during hip arthroscopy.

 Hip Replacement Surgery

-Orthopedic surgeons can perform hip replacements through the back of the hip (posterior approach), the side of the hip (lateral approach) or front of the hip (anterior approach).
-Regardless of the approach, we aim to use minimally invasive techniques whenever possible to preserve muscle and minimize disruption of your body’s soft tissue.
-These techniques, combined with improved anesthetic techniques and better pain management protocols, can lead to a quicker recovery.
+Surgeons can approach the hip from the back (posterior approach), the side (lateral approach) or the front (anterior approach).
+Regardless of the approach, we use techniques that preserve as much muscle as possible to minimize healing time.
+Combined with improved anesthetic techniques and better pain management, this leads to quicker recovery.

 • Osteoarthritis